Find Grad Schools

 38% Women

 The most popular school in the United States for materials processing and manufacturing students seekinga doctor's degree is Purdue University - Main Campus.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 40 people received their doctor's degree in materials processing and manufacturing from Purdue.
-Around 24% of these students were from an underrepresented racial-ethnic group, and 38% were women.
+Of these students, 38% were women and 7% were members of underrepresented racial-ethnic groups.

 37 Yearly Graduations

 Georgia Institute of Technology - Main Campus is the 2nd most popular school in the nation for students seeking a doctor's degree in materials processing and manufacturing.
 Roughly 39,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,064 per year.
 During the most recent year for which we have data, 37 people received their doctor's degree in materials processing and manufacturing from Georgia Tech.
-About 43% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 45% were women.

 #3